minkezhang/recipes/mains/dumplings.md

 1. Fry tofu until crispy and light brown.
 1. Beat eggs with 1tbsp water and a pinch of salt.
 1. Blanch bok choy, then squeeze water out and dice.
+1. If using celery, dice and sweat with salt for 30min and squeeze out water.

 ### Dumpling